Telion/LudumDareGame/README.md

  - Implemented server & client simulation, enemy and player character movement, enemy spawner, enemy and player combat system.

 Concept Artist & Designer: Wendy Wang/ Ebellefly
  - Concept art of Strawberry Samurai, Ninja pomegranate, raw grass and water tiles, and Pear Castle.
-See attached photo of Pear Castle for higher detail.
-She drew amazing art :).
+See attached photo of Pear Castle for higher detail in "tiles" folder.

 Level Designer and Pair Programmer: Tina Wang
  - Created tiles aside from Wendy's work to build some mountains, earthy elements, pathways, picket fences, green cobblestone.
  - Created maps.
  - Pair programmed with Christopher to offer suggestions, help debug, and be the rubber ducky :).
+Implemented "you win" message.
  - Used Gimp, Tiled Map Editor, and Microsoft Paint.